esa-codes/AI-Powered-GitHub-Repository-Generator/README.md

 # AI-Powered GitHub Repository Generator

 ## Description
 This Flask-based web application enables users to generate AI-assisted project structures and automatically create GitHub repositories.
-It leverages Google's Gemini AI model to generate project files based on user prompts and integrates with the GitHub API for repository creation and management.
+It leverages Google's Gemini AI, OpenAi or Mistral model to generate project files based on user prompts and integrates with the GitHub API for repository creation and management.

 ## Features
 - **AI-powered project generation**: Uses Google's Gemini AI model to create structured project files.